ImperialCollegeLondon/safedata_validator/docs/install/build_local_ncbi.md

 [https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/)

-The DMP files are provided in three different zip formats (`taxdmp.zip`, `taxdump.tar.Z`, `taxdump.tar.gz`), you can download whichever of these is most convient to unzip.
+The DMP files are provided in three different zip formats (`taxdmp.zip`, `taxdump.tar.Z`, `taxdump.tar.gz`), you can download whichever of these is most convenient to unzip.
 This zip file contains the DMP files for a [number of tables](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump_readme.txt).
-The ones that we require are `nodes.dmp`, `names.dmp`, and `merged.dmp`, which describe the taxonomic nodes, the names assigned to specific nodes, and superseeded nodes that have now been merged into other nodes, respectively.
+The ones that we require are `nodes.dmp`, `names.dmp`, and `merged.dmp`, which describe the taxonomic nodes, the names assigned to specific nodes, and superseded nodes that have now been merged into other nodes, respectively.

 There are a number of steps needed to convert this data into a SQLite3 database.
 For convenience, this conversion has been automated into a Python script (`additional_scripts/create_ncbi_database_sqlite.py`).
 This may need updating if file names and structures change, but the basic process should work.

 * The nodes table contains a lot of fields unrelated to anything we are interested in (i.e. `division_id`).
 We therefore drop all fields other than `tax_id`, `parent_tax_id`, `rank`, and `comments`.

 * The names table includes a field (`unique_name`) that gives a unique version of every name.
-Given that `safedata_validator` has built in handling of ambigious names and that these unique names are extremely specific (e.g. `Bacteria <bacteria>`), we do not believe this is a useful field for our purpose.
+Given that `safedata_validator` has built in handling of ambiguous names and that these unique names are extremely specific (e.g. `Bacteria <bacteria>`), we do not believe this is a useful field for our purpose.
 It is therefore dropped.

 * A single database is then generated with three tables: `nodes`, `names`, `merged`.